Level statistics of real eigenvalues in non-Hermitian systems: Introduction

 This paper is organized as follows.
-In Sec.\ref{sec_rm}, we begin with briefly reviewing the symmetry classification of non-Hermitian matrices and introduce level-spacing and level-spacing-ratio distributions of real eigenvalues for non-Hermitian random matrices.
+In Sec.\ref{sec_rm}, we begin with reviewing the symmetry classification of non-Hermitian matrices and introduce level-spacing and level-spacing-ratio distributions of real eigenvalues for non-Hermitian random matrices.
 We numerically obtain the real-eigenvalue spacing and spacing-ratio distributions from large non-Hermitian random matrices.
-Analyzing small random matrices, we clarify the forms of effective interactions between two neighbouring eigenvalues on the real axis and use them to explain the behavior of large random matrices.
-We also show the scaling of the number ${\bar N}_{\text{real}}$ of real eigenvalues with respect to the dimensions of the random matrices.
-In Sec.\ref{sec_free}, we use non-Hermitian non-interacting models in 2D and 3D, to demonstrate universality of the real-eigenvalue spacing and spacing-ratio distribution functions.
-We find that ${\bar N}_{\text{real}}$ shows different universal scaling properties with respect to the matrix dimensions in the metal and localized phases.
-In Sec.\ref{sec_mbl}, we use a hard-core boson model and interacting spin models and argue that the level statistics of real eigenvalues are useful for detecting different many-body phases in interacting disordered systems.
-We uncover that in the MBL phase, ${\bar N}_{\text{real}}$ shows a non-universal scaling with respect to the dimensions of Hilbert space.
-We also provide an explanation for the non-universal scaling.
+Analyzing small random matrices, we clarify the nature of effective interactions between two neighboring eigenvalues on the real axis and use them to explain the behavior of large random matrices.
+We also show the scaling of the number of real eigenvalues with respect to the dimensions of random matrices.
+In Sec.\ref{sec_mbl}, we use a hard-core boson model and interacting spin models to demonstrate the universality of the real-eigenvalue spacing and spacing-ratio distribution functions.
+We argue that the level statistics of real eigenvalues are useful for detecting different many-body phases in interacting disordered systems.
+We uncover that in the MBL phase, the number of real eigenvalues shows a non-universal scaling with respect to the dimensions of Hilbert space.
+We provide an explanation for the non-universal scaling.
+In Sec.\ref{sec_free}, we apply the analysis to non-Hermitian non-interacting fermionic models in two and three dimensions.
+We find that the number of real eigenvalues shows distinctive universal scaling properties with respect to the matrix dimensions in the metal and localized phases.
 Section~\ref{conclusion} is devoted to the conclusion and discussion.